loueque/Properties/README.md

 # Concept

-This module collects all properties (hand-wriiten, no HTTP at all) and converts into a table, it also collects current values and names of a particular instance.
+This module collects all properties (hand-written, no HTTP at all) and converts into a table, it also collects current values and names of a particular instance.

 To call a module, type: